Bill Buckner: Early years

 Buckner was born in Vallejo, California, and grew up in nearby American Canyon.
 He and his brothers Bob and Jim, and Jim's twin sister Jan, were raised by their parents, Leonard and Marie Katherine Buckner; his father died in 1966, when Bill was a teenager.
 His mother was a stenographer for the California Highway Patrol.

 He graduated from Napa High School in 1968 after playing on the school's baseball and football teams.
 While playing football, he was a two-time All-State receiver and also achieved All-America honors twice.

 As a baseball player at Napa High School, Buckner hit .667 in 1967 and .529 in 1968 under coach Dale Fisher.
 As a football player, Buckner is still in the Napa record lists for reception yards in a season (579), career reception yards (963), and career receptions (61).
 At first, Buckner contemplated attending Stanford or USC, but he eventually chose professional baseball instead.

 Buckner was selected by the Los Angeles Dodgers in the second round of the 1968 Major League Baseball draft; his friend Bobby Valentine was the Dodgers' first-round pick.
 Upon signing with the Dodgers, Buckner was assigned to the Ogden Dodgers of the Pioneer League.
-He also briefly attended Los Angeles Valley College, USC and Arizona State University.
+He also briefly attended Los Angeles Valley College, the USC school of Business Administration, and Arizona State University.
 He became a member of the Sigma Chi fraternity while a farmhand with the Dodgers, and roomed with Valentine while attending USC after his first professional season.